Illumina/agg/README.md

 Creating a chunk is currently a two stage process using the `agg ingest1` and `agg ingest2` commands.
 The individual gvcfs are first pre-processed with `ingest1` and then merged into a chunk with `agg ingest2`.
 In the future, we plan to wrap these these two steps into a single (faster) `ingest` command.

 ######The easy way: make_chunk.py
 The easiest way to make a chunk is with the provided python script, although this might not be the most efficient way to do things depending on your compute setup.
-Say we have a plain test list of a few thousand gvcfs in `gvcfs.txt`.
+Say we have a plain text list of a few thousand gvcfs in `gvcfs.txt`.
 We will build chunks of size 500 (watch out for file handle limits), so first split your gvcf list via:
 ```
 split -d -l 500 gvcfs.txt chunk_
 ```